Sign In / Sign Out

 Although you’ve deferred your admission to ASU, you might still have outstanding charges and Priority Tasks.
 ASU suggests that you review your student account to avoid collection agency activity.
 You can view your account and pay any charges by signing in to My ASU.

-If you are an international student who is deferring your admission, you must obtain a new I-20 and related visa documents for your new enrollment term.
+If you are an F-1 undergraduate student who is deferring your admission, you must obtain a new I-20 and related visa documents for your new enrollment term.
+F-1 International student deferment is valid for one consecutive term.
+Please contact: ASUinternational@asu.edu to request your deferment.